Kaloh’s Newsletter

 The first part is a summary of the career, achievements, and artworks of Herbert W. Franke also called “The Dinosaur of Computer Art.”
 The second part will be a market analysis of the tribute collections.

-So, who was Herbet W. Franke?
+Who was Herbet W. Franke?

 Originally from Vienna, Herbert studied physics, mathematics, chemistry, psychology, and philosophy.
 He received his doctorate in theoretical physics in 1950 by writing a dissertation about electron optics.